sunfounder/DIY_Control_Robot_Arm_kit_for_Arduino-Rollarm/docs/source/faq.rst

 About the Labview software control
 -------------------------------------

-**Q1:** After powering on the Rollarm, why do the servos shake a little when there’s no movement at all?
+**Q1:** After powering on the Rollarm, why do the Servos shake a little when there’s no movement at all?

 **A:** There may be something wrong with the Serial Port.
 For instance, the following condition may appear: